 LOS ANGELES – Nkosi Tafari lifted the Los Angeles Football Club to a 1-0 victory against Real España on Tuesday during the second leg of the first round in the Concacaf Champions Cup before 10, 491 at BMO Stadium.

 "It's absolutely massive.
 I want to give all credit to our keeper Thomas Hasal getting a shutout.
 Without him, we tie 1-1.
-Goal or not, the shutout as a defender it's my job.
+Goal or not, the shutout as a defender is my job.
 I'm happy for him," said Tafari.

 "When Kos [Nkosi Tafari] started the preseason, he wasn't always in the starting team.
 We were trying different things and his mentalty was exceptional...I'm just happy for him to get rewarded, even with tonight's goal.
 He's doing a lot of the things we're asking him to do," said head coach Marc Dos Santos.

 In the 90th minute, Hasal ended Real España’s chances of a draw.
-The Canadian goal keeper blocked a penalty kick by Jhow Benavídez with thirty seconds left of play.
+The Canadian goalkeeper blocked a penalty kick by Jhow Benavídez with thirty seconds left of play.

-Part of the night's focus centered on creating new rotations and giving players more mintues on the pitch.
+Part of the night's focus centered on creating new rotations and giving players more minutes on the pitch.
 "I'm happy to see other players get opportunities today," said Dos Santos, "I think Jude had a fantastic preseason, a player from our academy, so I'm happy to see him get on the field."

 Despite heading into the night with an aggregate goal victory of 6-1, Dos Santos stressed the importance of a victory and keeping momentum going into the regular season.

 "I try to have a lot of clarity on how we want to go about things, but we're all in this together.
-It's been a good start because it was a hard start going to Honduras in that stadium- it was a challenging grass.
+It's been a good start because it was a hard start, going to Honduras in that stadium- it was challenging grass.
 In the first half, we were in a great position to qualify for the next round.
 The game against Mimai does not define the season.
 But it was an emotional game of us, then trying to finish a game here where mentally, you could have a group think 'we're already in'.
 What we said is we have to win.
-We have to think about this game as three-points.
+We have to think about this game as three points.
 So it's a good start, but there's still so much work to do, so we're very focused on what's next."

 "We want to build something that, at mid-season, we want to be on top of our game and we want to keep going in the way that we've been doing," said midfielder Mathieu Choiniere.